 Memorable Manitobans: John Shanski (1909-1993)

-Born at Warren on 16 April 1909, son of Ukrainian immigrants Anton and Dora Smerechanski, at 17 he began a career in the lumber business with the North American Lumber Company.
+Born at Warren on 16 April 1909, son of Ukrainian immigrants Anton and Dora Smerechanski, at 17 he began a career in the lumber business with the North American Lumber and Supply Company.
 After nearly 20 years he began his own lumber brokerage business under the name of Sprague Lumber Company, as well as the retail Modern Lumber Company.
 Sprague became the leading independent wholesale distributer of building materials in Manitoba.

 He was a charter member of the Selkirk Rotary Club and was a director of the Rotary Club of Winnipeg from 1965 to 1966.
 He was a member of the Canadian Radio Television Commission (CRTC), President of the North Winnipeg YMCA, Director of the Metropolitan YMCA, Winnipeg Football Club, Honorary Life Member of the Ukrainian Professional and Businessmen Club of Winnipeg, the North Winnipeg Liberal Association, a Director of the Bank of Western Canada, the Lake Winnipeg Navigation Limited, Chairman of the Industrial Development Board of Winnipeg, founding Chairman of Settlers Savings and Mortgage Corporation, Provincial Chairman of the Manitoba March of Dimes, founder of the Sons of Ukrainian Pioneers Luncheon Club, and an honorary councillor and member of the Winnipeg Chamber of Commerce.